JD557/minart/examples/snapshot/12-loading-sounds.md

 Just like we did with images, we can also load audio clips from files.

-Minart supports multiple audio formats (RTTL AIFF, WAV and QOA).
+Minart supports multiple audio formats (RTTL, AIFF, WAV and QOA).

 Here's a small example to play a clip from a file